CTHRU/Hitrava/README.md

   * Confirmed working on a [file from a Huawei Watch GT](https://forum.xda-developers.com/smartwatch/huawei-watch/huawei-watch-gt-export-data-health-t3874330#post79042345)
   * Confirmed working on a [file from a Huawei Band 3 Pro](https://github.com/aricooperdavis/Huawei-TCX-Converter/pull/5)
   * Confirmed working on a [file from a Honor Watch Magic](https://forum.xda-developers.com/showpost.php?p=79468704&postcount=35)
+  * Confirmed working on a file from a Honor Band 4
 * Improve the distance measurement method (currently using [Viscenty's Formulae](https://en.wikipedia.org/wiki/Vincenty%27s_formulae))
 * Try and work out what `tp=b-p-m` is
 * Add interpolated heart-rate/pace/average speed data to each location element